 The musical staff is made up of 5 horizontal lines.
-Musical notes and symbols are written on the lines and in the spaces.
+Musical notes and symbols (or musical notations) are written on the lines and in the spaces.
 Notes placed on the lines are called line notes.
 Space notes are notes placed in the spaces.
-Each note on the staff represents a different pitch.
+Each note on the music staff represents a different pitch.
 The higher the note on the staff, the higher the pitch and its frequency.

 Treble Clef (or G-clef)

 The treble clef (or G-clef) is the first musical symbol on the treble staff.
 Musical notes written on the treble staff are notes above the middle C note.
-The middle C note is the 4th C note on a modern 88-key piano keyboard.
-It is the C that is closest to the middle of the piano keyboard.
+The middle C is the 4th C note on a standard 88-key piano keyboard.
+It is the C that is closest to the middle of a piano.

 The middle C note is written below the treble staff on a ledger line.
 A ledger line is a short line used as an extension of the staff.